oluwaseyiolukoya/propertyhub_v1/docs/API_INTEGRATION_SUMMARY.md

 # API Integration Summary

-This document summarizes the frontend-backend API integration work completed for the PropertyHub application.
+This document summarizes the frontend-backend API integration work completed for the Contrezz application.

 ## ✅ Completed Integrations